saksh-d/mtl-demodulation/README.md

-# VLC-MTL: Multi-Task Learning for VLC Waveform Demodulation
+# Multi-Task Learning for VLC Waveform Demodulation

 This repository contains a modular, PyTorch-based implementation of a multi-task learning (MTL) framework for demodulating mixed carrier communication (MCC) VLC waveforms.
 It explores phase (BPSK) and position (BPM) classification using shared, split, and cross-stitch network architectures.